Home Artists Posts Import Register

 {Break}

 “Hah?
 You were in Lala’s body!?”
 Risa exclaimed with wide eyes, finally understanding what had happened between Haruna and Lala.
 The blue-haired girl and the princess now stood in front of her, back in their respective bodies.
-“And how are you feeling finding out that aliens are real?”
+“And how are you feeling finding out that aliens are real?
+Also, how did it feel being in an alien body?
+Did you hurt your squeedily spooch?”

-Haruna blinked, unsure how to answer that question and pondered on it for a moment.
-“Eh… surprising?”
+Haruna blinked, unsure how to answer that question, and pondered on it for a moment.
+“Eh… surprising?
+And it was not much different from mine, just stronger and faster.
+Also, what’s a squeedily spooch?”

-From the other side of the classroom, packing up his notes, Emiya who had been listening to the conversation with his arms rolled his eyes at Risa’s comment but also agreeing with what she mentioned previously.
-Like her, he couldn’t quite comprehend how everyone was so accepting of such a revelation, including Haruna wouldn't didn't even attempt denying Lala's origin’s once or coming up with another possible answer.
+From the other side of the classroom, while packing up his books, Emiya had been listening to the conversation, rolling his eyes at Risa’s comment but also agreeing with Risa’s statement.
+Like her, he couldn’t quite understand how everyone was so accepting of such a revelation, including Haruna, who didn't even attempt to deny Lala's origin once.

 ‘Best not to waste any more time on such things anymore; everyone is weird.’
 He let out a sigh, at the very least glad that he wasn’t the only one who thought this way.
 However, regarding the last part, he chose to remain silent to avoid further misunderstandings, suspecting that the girls might be aiming for exactly that for her own amusement.

-Haruna and Lala, exchanged glances before the blue haired girl shrugged nonchalantly.
+Haruna and Lala exchanged glances before the blue-haired girl shrugged nonchalantly.
 “It's not like I wasn't shocked or surprised when I first heard about it, but it doesn't really change anything.
-To be fair, it does explain some of her traits and that tail, rather than it being a constant cosplay she’s wearing.”
+To be fair, it does explain some of her traits, like her tail.
+I just thought that it was just a very life-like tail that she built.”

 Risa turned back to him.
-“So what are you going to do about this?” she shouted without any fears of being overhead by others, given they were the only ones remaining in class.
+“So what are you going to do about this?” she shouted without any fears of being overheard by others, given they were the only ones remaining in class.

 “I mean, are you going to tell everyone about Lala’s identity and nature as an alien princess?
 You can only keep it hidden for so long.
 Sooner or later, more people will find out, just like I did.
-So why not just tell everybody and avoid unnecessary trouble for yourself?”
+So why not just tell everybody already and save yourself the hassle?”

 Not to mention, if her home planet or anyone like Gid found out, the safety of Earth could be at risk.